-I saved the hash value 24iYBc17xK0e. in DES.hash file.
+I saved the hash value 24iYBc17xK0e. in the DES.hash file.
 Following is the command I am running:

-Interesting find: Usual Hashcat was unable to determine the code for DES hash. (not in it’s help menu).
-Howeverm both cudaHashcat and oclHashcat found and cracked the key.
+Interesting find: Usual Hashcat was unable to determine the code for DES hash. (not in its help menu).
+However both cudaHashcat and oclHashcat found and cracked the key.

 Anyhow, so here’s the cracked password: abc123 24iYBc17xK0e. :abc123

 we now even have the password for this user.